-A. No one will be turned away at the door and denied a chance to be a part of a prayer community, However, for security purposes, reservations are strongly recommended.
+A. We take reservations up until the day before the holiday, provided there is still room.
+However, for security purposes, reservations are required.
 In addition, we will have a kiddush to follow services and need to know how many people will be joining us.
 Add your name to our list even if you are not sure at this point if you will be joining us for all the services.
-But on those days you plan on attending, we suggest arriving early as there will be open seating and space is limited.
+No one will be turned away due to lack of funds.
 If you have children and need child care/children's service, please let us know ahead of time.

 Q. I have little kids, how will they ever sit through the services?

 A. Not to worry.
 Our children's services and child care will let you pray at the main service and not worry about taking care of your children.
 Please let us know their ages when you reserve a spot for them.